Coursera-dl – A Script To Download Coursera Videos

 - You can not download multiple courses at once, quizzes/homeworks, and links to extra material like 3rd party sites, papers, etc.

-To address these problems, the Coursera-dl developer has created it.
+To address these problems, the developer of Coursera-dl has created it.
 It makes the downloading process quite easier and faster.
-To put this simply, Coursera will obtain week and class names from the lectures page, and then download the related materials into appropriately named files and directories.
+To put this simply, Coursera-dl will obtain week and class names from the lectures page, and then download the related materials into appropriately named files and directories.

 Coursera-dl should work on any operating system that supports Python 2.x or 3.x.
 The officially recommended version is Python 3.4 or later.